Testosterone and Menopause : What Women Need to Know

 As women age, testosterone levels naturally decline.
 Many women will not notice these changes, while others may experience symptoms that affect daily life.

-Testosterone can be the final missing piece of the jigsaw in menopause management for some and appears to be especially important in women with premature ovarian insufficiency (POI), early menopause and/or surgical (removal of ovaries).
+For some, testosterone can be the final missing piece of the jigsaw in menopause management.
+It appears to be particularly important in women with:

 Low testosterone levels can lead to a variety of symptoms including: